Motivate Yourself Even During the Tough Times

 And then David turns him to face up the mountain… “Okay, now look up at what’s left.
 You’ve got this!”

 I can’t tell you how many times that line has worked on me.
+I now no longer need David for the prompt.
+I can use it to motivate myself.
 I promise it’s worth a try.

 If you’re feeling exhausted and discouraged by the mountain ahead I encourage you to gather your team and reflect on what’s better now than 6 months ago?